srihariprabhakar/local-network-scanner/README.md

-# 🔍 Local Network Scanner
+# Local Network Scanner

-This script scans your local network and shows all active devices with their IP and MAC addresses.
+This script scans a local network and shows all active devices with their IP and MAC addresses.

 ## Requirements